-trailer hitch point): 11 kgf (24 lbf)
+trailer hitch point): 11 kgf (25 lbf)

-- Choose a trailer hitch drawbar designed for use with a 5 cm (2 in) receiver. - Load cargo in the cargo bed as close to the center of the vehicle as possible and tie it down using the cargo hooks equipped on the cargo bed. - Tie down cargo securely in the trailer.
+- Choose a trailer hitch drawbar designed for use with a 5 cm (2 in) receiver. - Do not exceed the maximum tongue weight.
+You can measure tongue weight with a bathroom scale.
+Put the tongue of the loaded trailer on the scale with the tongue at hitch height.
+Adjust the load in the trailer, if necessary, to reduce the weight on hitch.
+If you are carrying cargo and towing a trailer, include the tongue weight in the maximum vehicle load limit. - Load cargo in the cargo bed as close to the center of the vehicle as possible and tie it down using the cargo hooks equipped on the cargo bed. - Tie down cargo securely in the trailer.
 Make sure cargo in the trailer cannot move around.
-A shifting load can cause an accident. - Make sure the load does not interfere with controls or your ability to see where you are going. - Drive more slowly than you would without a load.
-The more weight you carry, the slower you should go.
-Although conditions vary, it is good practice not to exceed low range whenever you are carrying heavier loads or when towing a trailer.
+A shifting load can cause an accident.